SAS-DHRH/dhcc-toolkit/content/toolkit/climate-change-faqs.md

 **(a)** You can break it down in terms of **gases**.
 A variety of greenhouse gases (carbon dioxide, methane, nitrous oxide, and others) contribute to global warming.
 Carbon is a big contributor (methane in second place), and so other gases are often translated into their carbon equivalents.
 In this toolkit, we use carbon footprint as shorthand for all greenhouse gas emissions, direct and indirect.

 **(b)** Carbon footprint can also often broken down by **country**, and this is important for climate negotiations (the UN COPs etc.).
-But whenever looking at breakdowns by country, check three things.
+Whenever looking at breakdowns by country, check three things.
 First, emissions are usually calculated on a production basis, i.e. how much carbon is emitted within national borders.
-So countries like China appear to be heavy polluters, whereas countries like the UK [seem to be doing well](https://ourworldindata.org/grapher/production-vs-consumption-co2-emissions?country=~GBR), because the UK produces lots of goods produced overseas, whose carbon emissions go on other countries' balance sheets.
-However, country emissions can be accounted in other ways, to include imports.
-Second, these rankings typically don't reflect historic emissions --- some countries (like the UK) may appear like they are leading the charge on climate change, but are very much the ones who [got us into this fix to begin with](https://www.carbonbrief.org/analysis-which-countries-are-historically-responsible-for-climate-change).
-Third, don't forget about population sizes, and check on both absolute and per capita figures.
+So, countries like China appear to be heavy polluters, whereas countries like the UK [seem to be doing well](https://ourworldindata.org/grapher/production-vs-consumption-co2-emissions?country=~GBR).
+This is because the UK produces lots of goods produced overseas, whose carbon emissions go on other countries' balance sheets.
+However, country emissions can be accounted in other ways to include imports.
+Secondly, these rankings typically don't reflect historic emissions --- some countries (like the UK) may appear like they are leading the charge on climate change, but are very much the ones who [got us into this fix to begin with](https://www.carbonbrief.org/analysis-which-countries-are-historically-responsible-for-climate-change).
+Thirdly, don't forget about population sizes, and check on both absolute and per capita figures.

 **(c)** It can also be illuminating to break down carbon emissions by **sector** (see diagram).
 Keep in mind that some of these sectors are much easier to abate than others.